 First, if you retire early, you’ll need to buy your own health care coverage for a few years.
-Unless you qualify because of a disability, Medicare, the national health care program for senior citizens, isn’t available until you’re 65.
+Unless you qualify because of a disability, you won’t be eligible for Medicare — the federal health insurance program primarily reserved for seniors — until you’re 65.

-Unless you had the foresight to purchase a long-term care insurance policy — not cheap in and of itself — you’ll need to cover that cost of care yourself.
-Not even Medicare Advantage is going to pay for that.
+So, unless you had the foresight to purchase a long-term care insurance policy — not cheap in and of itself — you might have to cover the cost of long-term care yourself if you need it.

 3. Home renovations

 About one-third of adult homeowners expect their homes to need significant updates to enable them to keep living there throughout retirement, a 2018 AARP survey found.